 - On the bottom of one bucket, drill 20 to 30 holes with a 1/8- to 1/4-inch drill bit.

-- Set the drilled bucket into the other bucket, which you have not drilled holes in.
+- Set the drilled bucket into the other bucket, in which you have not drilled holes.

 - Cover the bucket with a tight-fitting lid.
 Usually, you will find matching lids near the buckets in the home center.

-- Start adding your food scraps and Bokashi to the bucket.
+- Start adding your food scraps and bokashi inoculant to the bucket.

 Tips for Making a Bokashi Bucket

 - The bucket needs to be air-tight for the contents to ferment properly.
-Remember, Bokashi is an anaerobic system.
+Bokashi is an anaerobic system, and any oxygen entering it will upset the balance.
 If you find that the lid you've purchased doesn't fit as tightly as you'd like, place a cloth or old t-shirt over the top of the bucket, and then snap the lid on.
 The extra bit of fabric will make the bucket more airtight.

 - This basic system doesn't have a spigot, but it would be easy enough to harvest any liquid by lifting the top bucket off of the bottom bucket and pouring any liquid that has collected in the bottom bucket into a separate container.
 If you prefer a spigot, drill a hole and install it at the bottom of the bucket.
 Opening up the spigot makes it a little easier to drain the liquid from the bucket.